 PHA data is presented with calibrated TOF and deposited energy.
 Further calibrated incident energies are given for assumed ion species.
-Only PHA data telemetered with the N2 rates is present in Level 3 as discussed below.
 There are also some "quick look" PHA images and Rate spectrograms in the Level 3 data to allow for a simple overview of each "day's" (see below) observations.